Hnz/transfer/README.md

 Main features are:

-- Automatically creates a tar archive when multiple files are selected
+- Upload multiple files as a tar archive
 - Can encrypt files using AES256
 - Can compress files using gzip
 - Uses streams for maximum efficiency
-- Full Windows support
+- Progress bar

 # Examples